citusdata/citus_docs/ref-arch/real-time-analytics.rst

 The data we're dealing with is an immutable stream of log data.
 In this example we'll insert directly into Citus but it's also common for this data to first be routed through something like Kafka.
-Doing so makes the system a little more resilient to failures, makes it easier to pre-aggregate the data before inserting once data volumes become unmanageably high, and makes it possible to route the data to multiple places, such as a warehouse like redshift.
+Doing so has the usual advantages, and makes it easier to pre-aggregate the data once data volumes vecome unmanageably high.

 In this example, the raw data will use the following schema which isn't very realistic as far as http analytics go but sufficient for showing off the architecture we have in mind.